-- the Fund may invest its assets in both euros and foreign currencies; - to the extent that the assets are not invested in the aforementioned financial instruments, the Fund may invest in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or hold them in the form of cash equivalents; - additional income may be generated through repurchase agreements ("repo's") and lending transactions (lending securities from the investment portfolio); - •subject to the provisions on leverage financing in the prospectus, the maximum expected level of gross leverage (sum of nominal values) of the Fund is 350%, and the maximum expected level of net leverage ('commitment' method) is 250%; - the manager aims to invest exclusively in liquid assets, which do not entail special arrangements as described in the prospectus; - the Fund's manager has the authority to enter into short-term loans as a debtor on behalf of the Fund; - · transactions with related parties will occur under market terms; - the Fund invests globally in financial instruments through securities exchanges and with counterparties approved by the manager, in line with the investment policy.
-Major stock markets are located worldwide, with potential examples including New York, London, and Tokyo.
+- the Fund may invest in both euros and foreign currencies; - where the Fund's assets are not invested in the aforementioned financial instruments, it may invest in certain money market instruments (e.g., certificates of deposit and commercial paper), money market investment funds, or hold them in the form of cash equivalents; - additional income may be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - subject to the provisions on leverage in the prospectus, the maximum expected level of gross leverage (sum of nominal values) of the Fund is 200%, and the maximum expected level of net leverage ('commitment' method) is 150%; - the manager aims to invest exclusively in liquid assets, for which no special arrangements are applicable as described in the prospectus, the Fund's manager has the authority to enter into short-term loans on behalf of the Fund; - transactions with related parties will be conducted on market-standard terms; - the Fund invests globally in financial instruments via stock exchanges and/or with counterparties approved by the manager, in line with the investment policy.
+Major stock markets are located worldwide.
+Examples include New York, London, and Tokyo.